Obituaries – 9/17/2020 - The Tribune

 Schneider-Hall Funeral Home in Chesapeake, is assisting the family with arrangements.

-Condolences may be expressed to the family at schneiderhallfuneralhome.com
+Condolences may be expressed to the family at schneiderhallfuneralhome.com.

 South Point schedules yard sale, clean up